Audit of medical practice

 - Comparing the processes, or outcomes of health delivery or patient care with recognised benchmarks or standards.

 - Patient satisfaction surveys are often used as the basis for a CQI activity.
 Doctors who do not see patients usually produce outputs for someone – their customers – and satisfaction surveys of customers rather than patients can also be the basis of a CQI activity.

-- Audits of written outputs e.g. patient records, policy, board or research papers, are another area where CQI can be applied.
-There are a many existing standards and guidelines that can be accessed via the web to help.
+- CQI can be applied to audits of written outputs e.g. patient records, policy, board or research papers.
+Many existing standards and guidelines are accessible via the web to help.

 - Annual performance agreements may be another source for audit of medical practice.